MicrosoftDocs/architecture-center/docs/hybrid/azure-local-workload-avd-content.md

 The multi-session use case is chosen over the single session use case given that most customers utilize this setup.
 This configuration coupled with Windows 11 Enterprise Multi-session offers an ideal setup for medium workloads, where applications have modest demands in terms of CPU and memory usage.
 Multi-session capabilities are a significant value proposition especially for Azure Virtual Desktop for Azure Local, enabling efficient resource utilization and cost savings by serving multiple users from a shared pool of resources.
 Key reasons for selecting this setup include:

-1. **General Business Applications**: Multi-session VMs are well-suited for running productivity applications like Microsoft Office, web browsers, and line-of-business applications that do not require high individual user resources.
+1. **General business applications**: Multi-session VMs are well-suited for running productivity applications like Microsoft Office, web browsers, and line-of-business applications that do not require high individual user resources.
-2. **Cost Effective Solution**: Multi-session setups provide a cost-effective solution for environments with many concurrent users, such as call centers or customer support teams, where many users typically engage in lightweight tasks.
+2. **Cost effective solution**: Multi-session setups provide a cost-effective solution for environments with many concurrent users, such as call centers or customer support teams, where many users typically engage in lightweight tasks.

 For the recommended use case above, the section below outlines the minimum hardware requirements:

-#### Multi-Session, Medium Workload, 2,000 Users
+#### Multi-session, medium workload, 2,000 users

 | Physical Cores | Total vCPUs | Total Memory (TB) | Total OS Storage (TB) | Profile Container Storage (TB) |
 |----------------|-------------|-------------------|-----------------------|-------------------------------|